shreeyahi/okc-73-win-probability/README.md

 ### How to read this

 - **Baseline (~24%)**: Breaking 73–9 is possible, but unlikely without sustained, historic dominance.
-- **Optimistic (~40%)**: If OKC’s early net rating is close to their true strength and regression is minimal.
+- **Optimistic (~40%)**: If OKC’s early net rating reflects real, long-term strength with minimal regression.
-- **Pessimistic (~7%)**: If OKC regresses toward a “normal elite team.”
+- **Pessimistic (~7%)**: If OKC regresses toward a more typical elite team.

-This explains *why* the 73–9 record is still special.
+This range is the point.
+Once uncertainty and regression are included, records stop looking inevitable.

 ---

-## Why the Warriors were different (biased but honest)
+## Why the Warriors were different (biased, but deliberate)

-I’m 100% biased, but context matters.
+I won’t pretend to be neutral here — context matters.

-- The Warriors did this while going up against **prime LeBron**
+- The 2016 Warriors sustained dominance while facing **prime LeBron**
-- They reshaped spacing, shooting, and pace across the league
+- Their style of play permanently changed spacing, shooting, and pace across the league
-- Their dominance wasn’t just numbers — it forced the NBA to adapt
+- Their success wasn’t just statistical — it forced the NBA to adapt

-OKC is a great team.
+OKC is an excellent team.
-But if they ran into that 2016 Warriors squad in a playoff series?
-I’m taking **GSW in 4**.
+But if this Thunder squad ran into the 2016 Warriors in a playoff series, I’m taking **Golden State in 4** without hesitation.

 ---

 ## Limitations

-This project is still a work in progress:
+This project is still evolving:

-- Uses **average remaining SOS** instead of game-by-game schedule
+- Remaining schedule strength is modeled using **average SOS**, not game-by-game opponents
 - Net Rating is based on a **small sample size**
-- No injury or roster-change modeling
+- No injury, fatigue, or roster-change modeling
-- Assumes independence between games

-I’m still in high school and learning — this isn’t meant to be a final answer.
-The project doesn’t end here.
+- Games are treated as independent events

+These limitations are intentional — this project is exploratory, not final.

 ---

 ## What’s next

-- Game-by-game schedule simulation using opponent SRS
+- Full game-by-game schedule simulation using opponent SRS
-- Injury / availability adjustments
+- Injury and availability adjustments
-- More sports + ML projects (this is just one of many)
+- Additional sports + ML projects building on this framework

-I’m mainly exploring, learning, and building.
+I built this both as a portfolio project and for myself — to replace anxiety and hot takes with actual reasoning.

 ---

 ## Final takeaway

-After accounting for regression and uncertainty, OKC’s probability of reaching 73 wins is **closer to ~20–25% than 99%** under realistic assumptions.
+Once regression and uncertainty are included, OKC’s probability of reaching 73 wins is **closer to ~20–25% than 99%** under realistic assumptions.

 Which is exactly why the 2015–16 Warriors season still deserves respect.